boxnwhiskr/gbscli/README.md

 credential.

 Please note that the URL is temporary and won't work twice.
-If you want to get another service credential use the following command to get another link:
+If you want to get another service credential, use the following command to get another link:

     gbs account credential "YOUR-EMAIL-ADDRESS"